WyriHaximus-labs/cache/README.md

 [promises](https://github.com/reactphp/promise).

 If the key `foo` does not exist, the promise will be fulfilled with `null` as value.
-On any error it will reject with an exception.
+On any error it will also resolve with `null`.

 #### set()